[Classroom Practice] Are Your Students Using Effective Learning Techniques?

 Researching Learning Technique Effectiveness

-- Elaborative interrogation—Generating an explanation for why an explicitly stated fact or concept is true
+- Elaborative interrogation—Prompting students to explain “why?” an explicitly stated fact or concept is true

-- Highlighting/underlining—Marking potentially important portions of to-be-learned materials while reading
+- Highlighting/underlining—Marking potentially important portions while reading to improve cognitive processing

 - Keyword mnemonic—Using keywords and mental imagery to associate verbal materials

 - Imagery for text—Attempting to form mental images of text materials while reading or listening

 - Rereading—Restudying text material again after an initial reading

 - Practice testing—Self-testing using flashcards, taking practice tests or completing practice questions over to-be-learned material in a low-stakes or no-stakes environment